tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 Feb 13th/ Facebook Group (Online)

 ####Highlights:
-- Did a group review of the user stories and submitted to TA.
+- Did a group review of the user stories and submitted them to the TA.
-- Confirmation received from TA that the new user stories are OK to proceed.
+- Confirmation received from the TA that the new user stories are OK and we can proceed with our proposed.
 - Tasked all members to research the difference between Flask and Django and vote on which one to use by Monday.

 ## Sprint #2 (Week 2)